 – Overview of haptic training methods

-– Programming planar haptic devices for wrist/hand rehabilitation
+– Hands-on programming of haptic devices for wrist/hand exercises

 WS3 – Activity-dependent peripheral electrical stimulation for neuromodulation